Dioti/Mistria-Profits/DataExtract/README.md

 # Data Extract

 ## Summary
 Extract and export relevant data used in Mistria Profits.
-By Dioti.
+Author: Dioti.

 ## Description
 Extract relevant crop data from `__fiddle__.json` and export it in a JSON format.
 Copy relevant crop icons from the game's exported sprites.